 Bikes will be guarded at the transition points and you can only claim your bike with your matching bib number.

 There will be water and bananas available at the Transition area as well as at re-hydration stations.
 All other food (gels, power bars, electrolytes etc.) you will have to carry sufficient to last the duration of the race.

 The method of checking will be announced during the race briefing.

 Returning to the end of the race without proof of passing check points will be considered as DNF.

 Event General Rules:

 Race Course: The course will pass through remote areas and will comprise single track, dirt and plantation roads, and tarmac.
 The route will be marked using direction arrows, event marking tape, paper (hash house harriers-style) along the trail and marshals at key junctions.
 Major junction points (which way now?) on the course will be marked.
 If you ride for a long distance without seeing any marking tape (or paper) you should turn around and go back to the last marking tape you saw.

 Ignorance of the rules is not admitted as an excuse for violations.

 It is the racer’s responsibility to maintain adequate hydration.
 The organizer will provide hydration stations at the Transition Area and at designated points along the race route.

-Cut-Off Times: The cut-off time will be enforced.
+Cut-Off Times (for Duathlon): The cut-off time will be enforced.
 The cut-off time will be announced before the start of the race.
 You must obey directions of the SAC Crew if you miss any time cut-offs.